Ivy-Apps/android-guidebook/README.md

 3. Additionally, a square remains unchanged if rotated by 90°, 180°, or 270°:
    - **P**: Shape is a square ⇒ **S**: Rotation by 90°, 180°, or 270° leaves it unchanged

 These implications show that knowing a shape is a square allows us to logically derive its specific attributes and symmetry properties.

+> [!NOTE]
-Of course, from the above implications we can derive and prove more implications (e.g. being a square implies having equal diagonals).
+> From a property we can derive and prove more implications (e.g. being a square implies having equal diagonals).
+In other words, a property defines a set of implications that are guaranteed to be true but that doesn't stop us from expanding this set with more implications.

 ### Example 2: Reactivity in Jetpack Compose